 Q. I hear Oscar winner Steven Soderbergh writes, directs, photographs and edits his films.
 Do you do anything else or are you just a director?

 A. I write, direct and edit or am equally happy “just” directing.

 Q. Notable clients?

-A. CommBank, Fox Sports, Foxtel, Hyundai, IGA, Mitre 10, Nissan, Taubmans, Westpac, Woolworths, Wallet Wizard, Yahoo.
+A. CommBank, Crescent Lufkin Tools, Fox Sports, Foxtel, Hyundai, IGA, Mitre 10, Maccas, Nissan, SafetyCulture, Taubmans, Westpac, Woolworths, Wallet Wizard, Yahoo.

-Q. Which work of yours always gets you comments?
+Q. What work of yours always gets comments?

 A. They say "if you can do comedy, you can do anything".
 So I did "the film that broke the Internet’s heart” – that’s what The Daily Mail (UK) called a short I made for Jeans for Genes.
 It’s a tear-jerker that got 1 million unpaid views in just 72 hours and has now been seen by over 20 million.

 Q. If you had one last question to finish an interview, what would it be?